-- Procurement Projects415 under Item 2.2, subject to the conditions or requirements provided hereunder. - 3.2 The DOH, NTF, and PEs shall ensure that in the negotiation for the procurement of Item 2.2, the price, provision on advance payment and other terms and conditions shall not be disadvantageous to the government.416 - 3.3 Procuring from several sources, if no one supplier is able to provide the required quantity, shall not be considered as splitting of contracts. - 3.4 Pursuant to Section 11 of RA No. 11525, Procurement Projects under this Circular are exempt from customs duties, value-added tax, excise tax, donor's tax, and other fees, subject to the rules and regulations that may be issued by the Bureau of Internal Revenue. - 3.5 As provided under Section 4 of RA No. 11525, LGUs that will be procuring COVID-19 vaccines shall ensure that the quantity to be procured shall be limited to seventy-five percent (75%) of the target population for vaccination.
+- 3.2 The DOH, NTF, and PEs shall ensure that in the negotiation for the procurement of Item 2.2, the price, provision on advance payment and other terms and conditions shall not be disadvantageous to the government.426 - 3.3 Procuring from several sources, if no one supplier is able to provide the required quantity, shall not be considered as splitting of contracts. - 3.4 Pursuant to Section 11 of RA No. 11525, Procurement Projects under this Circular are exempt from customs duties, value-added tax, excise tax, donor's tax, and other fees, subject to the rules and regulations that may be issued by the Bureau of Internal Revenue. - 3.5 As provided under Section 4 of RA No. 11525, LGUs that will be procuring COVID-19 vaccines shall ensure that the quantity to be procured shall be limited to seventy-five percent (75%) of the target population for vaccination.
 The quantity of vaccines to be procured may only be increased or adjusted by the Inter-Agency Task Force for the Management of Emerging Infectious Disease when there is a determination by the DOH and the NTF that there is sufficient supply of vaccines. - 3.6 For record and monitoring purposes, all documents relating to the award of contract for the procurements covered by this Circular shall be immediately submitted to the Head of the Procuring Entity (HoPE), through the Bids and Awards Committee (BAC), to ensure compliance with all the conditions and requirements under RA No. 11525 and this Circular.